francescomilanoz/Hypermedia/README.md

 We used this plugin to manage the Multi Modal Chatbot messages.
 To find out more about the Vuex click [here](https://vuex.vuejs.org/#what-is-a-state-management-pattern).

+### ESLint
+EsLint is a program that comes to the rescue in order to write JavaScript correctly.
+It statically analyzes your code to quickly find problems.
+ESLint is built into most text editors and you can run ESLint as part of your continuous integration pipeline.
+It helped us work more fluidly on our own and as a team.
+To find out more about the ESLint click [here](https://eslint.org).

+### Prettier
+Prettier is an opinionated code formatter.
+It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.
+It helped us work more fluidly on our own and as a team.
+To find out more about the Prettier click [here](https://prettier.io).

+<a name="commments"></a>
 ## Comments about the usage of the framework
 Thanks to Nuxt.js and Vue.js we were able to: